The question of how to correctly store coins still has some of us scratching our heads.

 What Bitcoin wallet is most recommended for beginners?

-Sue plan unless you plan to do long-term investment, Coinbase offers the best combination of crypto wallet and exchange - download It right onto your Android or iOS device.
+Unless you plan to do long-term investment, Coinbase offers the best combination of crypto wallet and exchange - download it right onto your Android or iOS device.
 Almost 60 million users already use the app, which runs you through the whole setup process, so it’s straightforward even for newbies.

 This is a very liquid market for holding and investing in crypto.
 Access over 3,000 different digital currencies.
 From the big-name coins like BTC and ETH, to stablecoins, and privacy coins.